 Could any person on this planet

-Jason Bateman, Will Arnett, Portia de Rossi, and Michael Cera all collaborate on one of TV's smartest comedies — and it's so beloved, it was even recently revived on Netflix.
-The series follows the wealthy
+Jason Bateman, Will Arnett, Portia de Rossi, and Michael Cera all featured in one of TV's smartest comedies in the early ‘00s — a series so beloved that it was

 This series is a bit like if

 Sixteen Candles collided with Carrie — two very different stories that actually go great together.
 It's a truly wild coming-of-age story that manages to subvert and play with some classic tropes.
 Not only does I Am Not Okay with This feature queer romance, but it also has some freaky sci-fi twists.
 At times, it can feel a little Stephen King (partially thanks to It stars Sophia Lillis and Wyatt Oleff reuniting as series leads), and that's certainly a good thing.
 Be warned: It's not the longest entry in our list of best Netflix shows for couples, but it is a quality one.
 Watch On Netflix 20 The Good Place